 The prepped smoothie bags are a great way to get smoothies started, but you'll still want to keep a few ingredients on hand to finish them off each morning.

 Greens.
 Fresh spinach and kale keeps great for about a week and half—and small handfuls go virtually undetected by the taste buds—so, if you make sure your fridge always has a bit of each, it's a great way to get in some veggies.
 You can also stock up on frozen greens that are great in a pinch.

 Liquids.
 You'll want to add either milk (plant-based or otherwise), juice, or maybe even some yogurt to get your smoothie going in the blender.
 If you choose a plant-based milk, stock up on boxed versions—these stay good for months, unopened at room temperature, so it's easy to keep these in the pantry.

 Alternate proteins.
 Some forms of protein like hemp seeds and almond butter are a little awkward and messy to add to the prepped bags, but they are easy to toss into the mix before you blend.

 To-Go Cups.
 Buy a selection of reusable to-go smoothie cups to be sure there's always one clean if anyone needs to take their smoothie on the go.
 Even something as simple as a case of mason jars can do the trick without breaking the bank.
 You can find any number of companies that make dishwasher-safe lids and straws designed to work with the jars.

-Bonus smoothie pro tip: Since most of your ingredients are coming straight from the freezer, there's no need to add ice to your smoothie—as it is, it should come out deliciously cold.
+Bonus smoothie pro tip: Since most of your ingredients are coming straight from the freezer, there's no need to add ice to your smoothie—it should come out deliciously cold as is.

 10 Top-Rated Smoothie Recipes